Brink2Three/boilerplates/traefik/README.md

       - /etc/traefik:/etc/traefik
       - traefik-ssl-certs:/ssl-certs
       - /var/run/docker.sock:/var/run/docker.sock:ro
-    # -- (Optional) When using Cloudflare as Cert Resolver
+#### -- (Optional) When using Cloudflare as Cert Resolver.
+This can be moved to a .env file if your dockerfile storage is insecure.
     environment:
       - CLOUDFLARE_EMAIL=email@domain.com
       - CLOUDFLARE_API_KEY=API KEY HERE